Djibrilgathoni/Djibrilgathoni.github.io/README.md

 Location: Mombasa, Kenya

 Thank you for visiting my portfolio!
-I’m excited to connect with innovative teams like Capua’s to contribute to cybersecurity excellence.
+I’m excited to connect with innovative teams to contribute to cybersecurity excellence.
 Feel free to reach out to discuss potential opportunities.